-- (1) Submission to the board of a completed application form. - (2) Payment of all mandatory certification fees. - (3) Proof of good moral character. - (4) Submission of applicant to a criminal background check in accordance with the authority granted to the board. - (5) Proof that the applicant passed a nationally recognized examination administered by a nonprofit organization accredited by the National Commission for Certifying Agencies, the National Standards Institute, or a substantial equivalent to credential professional practitioners of behavior analysis related to the principles and practice of the profession of behavior analysis that is approved by the board. - (6) Proof that the applicant passed the jurisprudence examination covering the laws and rules governing the practice of behavior analysis in Louisiana that is approved by the board. - (7) Proof that the applicant conducts his professional activities in accordance with accepted standards, including the Guidelines for Responsible Conduct for Behavior Analysts and Professional Disciplinary and Ethical Standards of the Behavior Analyst Certification Board or other national professional organizations as approved by the board.
+- (1) Submission to the board of a completed application form. - (2) Payment of all mandatory certification fees. - (3) Proof of good moral character. - (4) Satisfactory completion of the criminal background check in accordance with the authority granted to the board.

-(8) Proof that the applicant holds a bachelor's degree from any regional accredited university or other institutions of higher learning.
+- (5) Proof that the applicant passed a nationally recognized examination administered by a nonprofit organization accredited by the National Commission for Certifying Agencies, the National Standards Institute, or a substantial equivalent to credential professional practitioners of behavior analysis related to the principles and practice of the profession of behavior analysis that is approved by the board. - (6) Proof that the applicant passed the jurisprudence examination covering the laws and rules governing the practice of behavior analysis in Louisiana that is approved by the board. - (7) Proof that the applicant conducts his professional activities in accordance with accepted standards, including the Guidelines for Responsible Conduct for Behavior Analysts and Professional Disciplinary and Ethical Standards of the Behavior Analyst Certification Board or other national professional organizations as approved by the board. - (8) Proof that the applicant holds a bachelor's degree from any accredited university or other institutions of higher learning.

-Proposed law provides that a line technician be registered by his supervising licensed behavior analyst with the board, and requires that at registration, the line technician submit a criminal background report, issued not more than 14 days from the date of registration.
+Provides that a line technician be registered by his supervising licensed behavior analyst with the board, and requires that at registration, the line technician submit a criminal background report from the Louisiana Bureau of Criminal Identification and Information of the office of state police within the Department of Public Safety and Corrections, issued not more than 14 days from the date of registration.
 Further requires annual renewal of the registration.

-Proposed law provides for annual renewal of licenses and certificates, and for documentation of completion of continuing education as required by the board.
+Provides for annual renewal of licenses and certificates, and for documentation of completion of continuing education as required by the board.
 Provides for filing of a copy of each license and certificate with the secretary of state.
 Provides for adherence to ethical and professional standards as promulgated by the board.

-Proposed law provides for the power and duty of the board with regard to suspension and revocation of any license or certificate whenever the board, by affirmative vote of at least four of its five members, finds by a preponderance of the evidence that a licensee or holder of a certificate has engaged in any of the following acts or offenses:
+Provides for the power and duty of the board with regard to suspension and revocation of any license or certificate whenever the board, by affirmative vote of at least four of its five members, finds by a preponderance of the evidence that a licensee or holder of a certificate has engaged in any of the following acts or offenses: